dustywhite7/Econ8320/SlidesCode/10 - Scipy and Optimization.md

 - Evaluate the gradient of the function
 - Find the direction of steepest descent
 - Determine how far to move in that direction
+  - Based on slope
 - Move to new point
 - Reevaluate the gradient
-- Stop moving when gradient is within a margin of error from 0
+- Stop moving when gradient is approximately 0
+  - Choose how close is close

 ---